-Based on site visits and observation of retrieved samples during drilling operations, the subsurface soils consist of loose to medium dense, moist to wet, brown to grey Silty SAND overlaid on the weathered bedrock.
-The bedrock consists of very dense light brown weathered Sandstone with orange stains.
-In boreholes B-1 to B-12, bedrock was encountered at different depths with a minimum at 27 ft within B-7 and at a maximum of 46 ft in B-4.
+Based on site visits and observation of retrieved samples during drilling operations, the subsurface soils consist of loose to medium dense, moist to wet, brown to grey silty sand, clayey sand, and sandy clay overlaid on weathered bedrock.
+The bedrock consists of very dense light brown weathered Lompico Sandstone or Monterey Formation.
+In boreholes B-1 to B-12, bedrock was encountered at various depths ranging from 26 to 46 feet below ground surface.
 This variation is likely a result of tectonic pressures that has changed the bedrock elevation, differential weathering, and the possibility of modification by landslide mass movement.

 On portions of the existing slope, man-made grading (cut and fill) has changed the soil thicknesses.
-In some boreholes, the soils encountered suggest Silty Sand was historically used as fill during historical grading operations that created the old reservoir at the site and/or during grading for the Lyon Tank that was constructed to replace the reservoir about 25 years ago.
+In some boreholes, the soils encountered suggest silty sand was historically used as fill during historical grading operations that created the old reservoir at the site and/or during grading for the Lyon Tank that was constructed to replace the reservoir about 25 years ago.
 According to SPT blow counts, this loose to medium dense fill material is suspected to have been placed as uncompacted fill.

-Based on our observations, some of the undocumented fill material is comprised of the native soils from the site making it difficult to distinguish between the two.
+Based on our observations, some of the undocumented fill material is comprised of soils excavated from elsewhere on the site, making it difficult to distinguish between the two.
 Some boreholes were not located within the 2017 landslide area, including boreholes B-5 to B-7.
 The soil layers in B-1 to B-4 and B-8 to B-12 are within the landslide.
 The landslide mass found in these boreholes varied in thickness.
-The maximum 2017 landslide mass thickness observed in B-1 was 38 ft (±).
+The maximum 2017 landslide mass thickness observed in B-1 was 38 ft ( $\pm$ ).